-Filmmaker Seb Montaz isn’t just a cameraman — he’s also an athlete.
-While filming ultra-running legend Kilian Jornet training at his home in Norway, Montaz decided to get a little exercise himself — at around 11 p.m.
-Of course, at latitudes this far north, the sun doesn’t set until about 1 a.m.
-"We were working on our video between 9 a.m. and 2 a.m. — that’s when you’re getting the best light," said Montaz.
+Filmmaker Seb Montaz isn’t just a cameraman – he’s also an athlete.
+While filming ultra-running legend Kilian Jornet training at his home in Norway, Montaz decided to get a little exercise himself – at around 11 o’clock at night.
+Of course, at latitudes this far north, the sun doesn’t until about 1 AM – and then only for about two hours.

-The run took him 3,281 feet up the peak known as Kongen, a short distance away from the famous Trollstigvegen tourist road.
-While the run didn’t take place exactly on the longest day of the year, it was pretty darn close — enough for it be bright as day at midnight.
+This run took him 1000m up the peak known as Kongen, a short distance away from the famous Trollstigvegen tourist road.
+While the run didn’t take place exactly on the longest day of the year, it was pretty darn close – enough for it be bright as day at 11 PM.
 He goes there every year at the same time.
-"You get to enjoy the most of your days by not sleeping," says Montaz.
-"The light is always there.
-But it has to be a short stay, because you start to go crazy!"
+“You get to enjoy the most of your days by not sleeping,” says Montaz.
+“The light is always there.
+But it has to be a short stay, because you start to go crazy!”

 And after this little midnight jaunt, what did Montaz do?
-He headed home to charge the batteries — literally and figuratively — then woke up at six in the morning to do it all again.
+Head home to charge the batteries – literally and figuratively – then wake up at six in the morning to do it all again.